 1. They're culturally aware

-A primary culprit of failed projects is that of poor culture.
+A primary culprit of failed projects is poor culture.

-The importance of building a continuous improvement culture has been written about by ourselves, but it’s worth looking at it through a leadership lens.
+We've written about the importance of building a continuous improvement culture, but it’s worth looking at it through a leadership lens.

 A heavy-handed leader is one who fails to account for the culture of the business they are operating in.